List of Volition games

 Descent 4 had been cancelled due to Interplay abandoning the project; as Interplay owned the rights to the franchise, Volition reused the assets to make the first person shooter Red Faction (2001).
 It was followed by Red Faction II (2002) and Summoner 2 (2002).
 The third games in both of these series were cancelled after sales were lower than expected.
 At THQ's suggestion, Volition made a tie-in game, The Punisher, for the 2004 film of the same name, which sold well.
 Volition brainstormed ideas for a new project, and decided to make an open world action-adventure "gang simulator", Saints Row (2006), as the Grand Theft Auto franchise was the only major series in the genre.
 THQ was hesitant about the idea, but Volition convinced them that the humorous tone of the game would offset the subject matter.
 Volition expanded to over 100 employees working on the game during development.
 The game sold very well, and the company moved on to make Saints Row 2 (2008) as well as resuming the Red Faction series with Red Faction: Guerrilla (2009).
 Both series were followed by another installment in 2011, Saints Row: The Third and Red Faction: Armageddon, and a horror game project, Insane, was announced in 2010 as the first in a trilogy.
 Kulas left the company in 2011, later founding Revival Productions with Toschlog in 2014.

 In August 2012, THQ cancelled Insane, and in December it filed for bankruptcy.
 Volition was acquired by Koch Media for US$22 million, and merged with publisher Deep Silver to form Deep Silver Volition, while several franchises, including Summoner and Red Faction, were sold to Nordic Games, which later bought Koch Media in 2018.
 In late 2022, Nordic's parent company Embracer Group split Volition away from Deep Silver to be a part of an operating group under Gearbox Entertainment, though still an independent studio.
-Since leaving THQ in 2012 Volition has grown to over 200 employees and has focused on the Saints Row franchise, producing Saints Row IV (2013), its stand-alone expansion Saints Row: Gat out of Hell (2015), and the franchise reboot Saints Row (2022).
-It has additionally developed Agents of Mayhem (2017), a superhero-themed action-adventure game connected to the Saints Row franchise.
-In nearly 30 years of operation, Volition has developed 18 titles, as well as at least 6 titles that were cancelled while in development.
+Since leaving THQ in 2012 Volition grew to over 200 employees and focused on the Saints Row franchise, producing Saints Row IV (2013), its stand-alone expansion Saints Row: Gat out of Hell (2015), and the franchise reboot Saints Row (2022).
+It additionally developed Agents of Mayhem (2017), a superhero-themed action-adventure game connected to the Saints Row franchise.
+In June 2023, Embracer, following the collapse of a multi-billion dollar deal, announced wide-ranging plans to restructure the company that would include studio closures and staff layoffs; Volition was shut down on August 31, 2023.
+In nearly 30 years of operation, Volition developed 18 titles, as well as at least 6 titles that were cancelled while in development.